 Meet Ashlie Howard: Transitioning from a National Contract Therapy Provider to Blue Stone Therapy

-Minneapolis, MN, April 5, 2021: How can leadership be a calling for some and not for others?
+Minneapolis, Minnesota: How can leadership be a calling for some and not for others?
 How can going from a large, cut-rate national company to a regional contract therapy provider be a good thing?
 How did Ashlie Howard end up at Blue Stone Therapy?

 All good questions.
 We first met Ashlie last summer (2020) in the height of the pandemic when we transitioned her community to Blue Stone.
 There she was- wide-eyed, alert, excited and looking like she had things completely under control.
 Her team had just been through a roller coaster of emotions due to the change in therapy companies.
 It had to be a difficult time, but there she was leading her team.
 I noticed there was a sense of quiet confidence about Ashlie as she stood at the helm, unfazed by all the changes.
 Ashlie is clearly a leader.

 I was there with our senior leadership team on day one for the start of services.
 As we are checking in Ashlie and the team, we asked our new therapists how the transition is going for them.
 I overheard Molly Hamilton (DPT) talking with Zach Kanis about her experience.
 Here's a part what she shared-

 "Being informed of a loss of contract was a time of anxiety and uncertainty for our therapy team.
 As a team, the majority of change of contract scenarios that we had heard of, or seen ourselves, were negative.
 However from the initial contact with Blue Stone, everything was positive.
 Interviews were conducted with empathy and understanding.
 Blue Stone provided us with training and support for an efficient and seamless transition.
 Day one we were ready to go, just focusing on the patients and delivering therapy.